online-ml/beaver/README.md

-<h1>🦫 Beaver • MLOps for (online) machine learning</h1>
+<h1>Orac • MLOps for (online) machine learning</h1>

-**🚧 The purpose of Beaver is to package [this](https://github.com/MaxHalford/taxi-demo-rp-mz-rv-rd-st) proof-of-concept.
-Beaver is not yet meant to be used seriously.
-Feel welcome to use it for inspiration and educative purposes though 🏗**
+**🚧 The purpose of Orac is to make launching and hosting an end-to-end online machine learning pipeline easy.
+We have a first working sample [here](https://github.com/OracLabs/orac/tree/main/examples/taxis) and more to come.

 <div align="center" >
   <img src="https://user-images.githubusercontent.com/8095957/202878607-9fa71045-6379-436e-9da9-41209f8b39c2.png" width="25%" align="right" />